StephenLeeUSTC/dotfile/README.md

 ## Dotfile

-* tmux config: from geohot and solarzed light color theme.
+1. .tmux.conf: from geohot and vscode default dark color theme.
+2. .vimrc: simple vimrc without any plugin.
-* vim config: from ultimate [vimrc](https://github.com/amix/vimrc), and my_config is setting for that.
+3. my_config.vim: from ultimate [vimrc](https://github.com/amix/vimrc), and this is setting for that.
+4. nvim: nvim config with lsp config.
+	* vscode-snippets: snippets for cpp and the rest.